A00476814/SunScribe/README.md

 3. **Install Dependencies**
    - Run `npm install` to install the required node modules.
 4. **Start the Metro Bundler**
-   - Execute `npx rstart` to start the Metro Bundler.
+   - Execute `npx expo start` to start the Metro Bundler.
 5. **Run the App on a Device using Expo Go**